greggman/HappyFunTimes/docs/tips.md

     runs nearly immediately and lets you switch devices nearly immediately.

+*   Use remote debugging.

+    Both iOS Safari and Chrome Android support remote debugging.
+Google for it.
+    It's awesome!

 *   Make options that don't need contollers.

     Powpow, Shootshoot, Jumpjump will all use the local